Applies To: CRM 2016 on-prem, CRM Online

 Microsoft Dynamics CRM supports an auditing capability where entity and attribute data changes within an organization can be recorded over time for use in analysis and reporting purposes.
 Auditing is supported on all custom and most customizable entities and attributes.
 Auditing is not supported on metadata changes, retrieve operations, export operations, or during authentication.
 For information on how to configure auditing, see Configure entities and attributes for auditing.

-The following table lists what can be audited for Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online 2015 Update:
+The following table lists what can be audited for Microsoft Dynamics CRM Online 2016 Update and Microsoft Dynamics CRM 2016 (on-premises):

 Audit of customizable entities